French PM urges action after images of dead migrant toddler

-"He had a name: Aylan Kurdi.
+"He had a name: Alyan Kurdi.
 Urgent action required - A Europe-wide mobilisation is urgent," he wrote on his Twitter feed on Thursday.

 The picture of three year-old Kurdi's body washed up in the Aegean resort of Bodrum swept social media on Wednesday, leading news bulletins and front pages in the traditional press too, and spawning sympathy and outrage at the perceived inaction of developed nations in helping refugees.